 Plus… Unsurpassed Training.
 By registering your Chisum Workhorse bench on www.chisum-usa.com you can instantly download instructional manuals.
 You’ll also have access to step-by-step video training to discover tips and “shop secrets” that will boost any technician’s productivity when using the Workhorse.

-The Chisum Workhorse improves on and surpasses all other bench-style frame racks on the market – from holding, lifting, anchoring, and measuring – to diagnostics and repair to final check and documentation.
+The Chisum Workhorse improves on and surpasses all other bench-style frame rack machines on the market – from holding, lifting, anchoring, and measuring – to diagnostics and repair to final check and documentation.
 I am extremely proud to offer the latest frame-rack design from one of the industry’s true innovators, Lavell Chisum.
 If you are interested in seeing an in-shop demonstration or to receive additional information from one of our sales representatives, please click here and just give us your basic information.
 We will be in touch shortly, to help in any way possible.

 Join the Chisum family and let us show you what value is!
 Experience working with the highest quality products – from the raw materials to the manufacturing to the service and support you won’t find anywhere else.

-If you are interested in receiving more information from one of our sales representatives, please click here and provide your basic information.
+If you are interested in receiving more information from one of our available sales representatives, please click here and provide your basic information.
 We will be in touch shortly to help in any way possible.